ZZP12/CS7280_Network_Science/M4L11_Other_Network_Dynamic_Processes/M4L11_Other_Network_Dynamic_Processes.md

 At each time step t, a node i and one of its neighbors j are chosen at random.

-With probability w, an attempt to break the connection between i and j is made: if |o(i,t) - o(j,t)| > d, a new node k is chose at random and the link (i,j) is rewired to (i,k).
+- With probability w, an attempt to break the connection between i and j is made: if $|o(i,t) - o(j,t)| > d$, a new node k is chose at random and the link (i,j) is rewired to (i,k).

-With probability 1 − w on the other hand, the opinions evolve according to the previous update rule. if they are within the tolerance range.
+- With probability 1 − w on the other hand, the opinions evolve according to the previous update rule. if they are within the tolerance range.

-If w > 0, the dynamics stop when no link connects nodes with different opinions.
+> If w > 0, the dynamics stop when no link connects nodes with different opinions.
 This can correspond either to a single connected network in which all agents share the same opinion, or to several clusters representing different opinions.

-For w = 0 on the other hand, the dynamics stops when neighboring agents either share the same opinion or differ of more than the tolerance d.
+> For w = 0 on the other hand, the dynamics stops when neighboring agents either share the same opinion or differ of more than the tolerance d.

 The model is described with the pseudocode shown in Figure (A).